cwi-swat/ifip-wg216/meetings/Santiago2026.md

 If you bring along a guest (not a WGLD meeting participant), [contact me by email](mailto:etanter@dcc.uchile.cl?subject=[WGLD]%20guest), indicating the days/meals they intend to have and if they will join the outing, so that I can calculate and confirm the amount to be paid.
 The payment will have to be carried out through the same online payment form as your registration.

 ### Outing

-The registration fee includes an outing, details will be announced soon-ish.
+The registration fee includes an outing.
+On Wednesday afternoon, we'll go for a 1h30~ walk in the surroundings (pre-cordillera).
+A bus will take us to the trail, which is only 15 min from the hotel.

+Meeting time at the Majadas is 2:30pm on Wednesday.
+We should be back to the Majadas by 5pm.

+We are also planning a wine tasting session at the Majadas that day, around 6:30pm.
+This activity is optional, at an extra cost.
+It includes a tasting of 3-4 "innovating" Chilean wines.

 ## Travel